Privacy and permissions in CRM: how to build a policy

 All of the above options are further complicated by the question of privacy and permission between users and groups of users.
 Simply put: who’s records your users should be allowed to view, edit, and delete.
 Is it only the people in their department?
 Or everyone?

 The example I usually use here is sales…those competitive salespeople causing trouble again.
 But it’s a cliché because it’s true.
-You might need to restrict your salespeople from editing (or even seeing) other salespeople’s Leads to stop them poaching from each other.
+You might need to restrict your salespeople from editing (or even seeing) other salespeople’s Leads to stop them from poaching from each other.

 Step 3: Recognise the exceptions (and the administrators)